 Sinus pain usually manifests itself as a dull, continuous pain while the pain from an abscessed tooth increases in intensity.
 If you tap on an abscessed tooth, you will probably feel a sharp jolt of pain.

-Call Rotem Dental Care if you have pain in your upper jaw and lower sinus area.
+If you have pain in your upper jaw and lower sinus area, call Rotem Dental Care today.
 An abscessed tooth should never be ignored.
 If it’s a sinus infection, your doctor can help you.
 This is a situation where you need advice from both your dental and medical care provider.

 Contact Rotem Dental Care: